Four-star IOL Nate Kibble commits to Texas

-Four star Humble (TX) Atascocita offensive guard Nate Kibble was a bit of a surprise addition to the official visitors list last week, but now we are seeing why there was urgency to get him in town.
-Kibble has announced his commitment to the Longhorns this evening and gives Texas their first commitment of the cycle along the offensive line.
+Four-star Humble Atascocita offensive guard Nate Kibble was a bit of a surprise addition to the official visitors list last week, but now we are seeing why there was urgency to get him in town.
+Kibble has announced his commitment to the Longhorns on Sunday and gives Texas their first commitment of the cycle along the offensive line.

 BREAKING: Class of 2024 IOL Nate Kibble tells me he has Committed to Texas!— Hayes Fawcett (@Hayesfawcett3) June 26, 2023